Arash-Afshar/Arash-Afshar.github.io/content/posts/absolute-security-with-no-trust.md

----
-layout: single
-classes: wide
-author_profile: true
-comments: true
-share: true
-title:  "Absolute Security with No Trust"
-date:   2019-05-05 07:00:00 -0700
-tags: [security, theory]
----

 Designing and implementing secure software solutions usually involves a discussion about the level of security and the effort and cost of achieving that level of security.
 The cost and effort are a function of the upfront cost of development, time to market, and the cost of fixing the security problem when they are exploited.
-Depending on the product, the company, and the severity of the problem, the later cost could also involve regaining the trust of the customers (e.g., numerous security breaches of [Facebook][facebook]) or losing a significant part of the business as in the case of [VFEmail][vfemail].
+Depending on the product, the company, and the severity of the problem, the later cost could also involve regaining the trust of the customers (e.g., numerous security breaches of [Facebook](https://techcrunch.com/2018/09/28/everything-you-need-to-know-about-facebooks-data-breach-affecting-50m-users/)) or losing a significant part of the business as in the case of [VFEmail](https://krebsonsecurity.com/2019/02/email-provider-vfemail-suffers-catastrophic-hack/).
 Based on the risk tolerance and other factors, software products fall somewhere in the following spectrum of security.

 - No security!
 It is fast, easy, and cheap to develop but carries significant risk and will require